OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

                       default gateway.Valid flags: autolocal, def1, bypass-
                       dhcpbypass-dns, block-local, ipv4, !ipv4, ipv6, !ipv6

---remote HOST [PORT [PROTO]
+--remote ARGS
-                      Remote host or IP.
-PORT number and PROTO are optional.
-                      May be provided multiple times.
+                      Defines the remote server to connect to.
+One mandatory argument must be given, containing either an IP address or an hostname to the server.
+An optional PORT number can be given (default: 1194) and at the very end the PROTOCOL can be specified (default: udp).
+This option can be given multiple times and the client will try all remote entries until it is able to establish a connection.

 --remote-cert-eku OID
                       Require the peer certificate to be signed with